 Not much has changed in this little cottage since Wordsworth and his sister Dorothy bought the house in 1799.

-Next door to Dove Cottage is The Wordsworth Museum which contains the world’s largest collection of Wordsworth’s letters, journals and poems, as well as maps, objects, pictures and interactive displays.
+The Wordsworth Museum contains the world’s largest collection of Wordsworth’s letters, journals and poems, as well as maps, objects, pictures and interactive displays.
 The museum has an ever changing exhibition programme which is worth checking out.

 Other local attractions close to The World of Beatrix Potter include: